War Paint (1953 film): Production

 War Paint was the first film of Howard W. Koch and Aubrey Schenck's Bel-Air Productions, who were initially signed to do three films for United Artists.
 As Schenck was then under contract to RKO Pictures, he did not have his name on the screenplay credits, though he initially wrote the story.
 Schenck recalled that when it looked as though the film financing wouldn't come in on time, Robert Stack offered to provide the money himself.

-The initial draft of the screenplay featured a mercy killing that the Production Code of America objected to.
+The initial draft of the screenplay featured a mercy killing to which the Production Code of America objected.